 3. Sharing functionality

 What’s a journey map if only you get to see it?
-Your chosen application should enable you to share your maps quickly and easily, with as many stakeholders as you want.
+Your chosen customer journey mapping tools should enable you to share your maps quickly and easily, with as many stakeholders as you want.
 The customer experience should be something that’s owned by the entire company — from marketing and sales to customer service and product.

 4. Real-time collaboration